 Regarding your response, it is important that you respond to your son with love and support, while setting very clear rules about acceptable and safe behavior.
 Creating a family safety plan is very important and at this point, I would recommend strongly that you supervise closely all interactions that your son has with other children.

 Getting professional help

 Our resources for Specialized therapy can help get you started in finding a therapist.
-Scroll down to the bottom of page for referral resources for youth.
 When you call, you can ask specifically for treatment resources that accept Medicare.
 Many mental health clinics do accept this insurance.
 In addition, you can contact SAMHSA (1.800.273.TALK) and ask for a mental health clinic that accepts Medicare, and also request a counselor experienced in working with children with sexual problem behaviors.

 Communicating with other parents

 As difficult as this is to think about, the parents of the children in the pictures your son took should be notified.
 I recognize that this will be a potentially very difficult conversation but for everyone’s protection, it is an important step.
 Here are some tips to help with that conversation: